Scarecrow1965/LED-SDCard-MPU-LA-OLED-ESP32/README.md

 One last piece of the puzzle has yet to be installed: the RT-11 or more commonly named JCHT35K9... now there's a major problem to be had!!

+As a very new/junior programmer, this is getting out of hand real quick/over my head.
 I am using PlatformIO in VSCode for various reasons (library download/upgrades, series output, uploading to ESP32).

 ## Diagram: